AzonInc/Doorman/docs/en/changelog/firmware.md

 - **Ring to Open Toggle Trigger**
    You can now choose which trigger will toggle the Ring To Open automation as some models use the button for specific purposes.

+- **Expanded Support for Model Detection**
+   Now, models without configuration settings are also detected.

 ### 📝 Other Updates
 - **Nuki Component**
    The [ESPHome_nuki_lock](https://github.com/uriyacovy/ESPHome_nuki_lock) component now runs on IDF, removing the need for the Arduino framework.

 - **Configuration YAML Files Restructured**
-   The configuration files have been reorganized to enhance modularity and enable support for additional host platforms in the future.
+   The configuration files have been reorganized to enhance modularity and enable support for additional host platforms.

+- **Precompiled binaries for ESP32-S3, ESP32 and ESP8266**
+   The Doorman ESPHome firmware is finally available for these platforms as well.

 ### 🚨 Breaking Changes
 - **Ring to Open Toggle Trigger**